sai-sruthi/Redis-Workshop/README.md

 4. Task 4

-    The below image shows the implementation of task 4
+    The below image shows the implementation of task 4 - The code has been implemented in the upload.js file in routes folder of the meow.io application.

     ![image4](https://media.github.ncsu.edu/user/16063/files/ae67d580-9c96-11eb-8bc0-8a4392dd2fee)

 5. Task 5

-    The below image shows the implementation of task 5
+    The below image shows the implementation of task 5 - The code has been implemented in the app.js file in meow.io application.

     ![image5](https://media.github.ncsu.edu/user/16063/files/af016b80-9c98-11eb-9c11-347f0993b82b)